-Sunak’s judgement questioned as Williamson resigns over bullying claims - follow live
+Labour says Sunak’s appointment of Williamson was ‘weak’ - latest

-Gavin Williamson news – live: Sunak judgement questioned after minister resigns
+Gavin Williamson news – live: Sunak’s appointment of minister was ‘weak’, Labour say

 Sir Gavin quits as allegations of bullying against him mounts